Dock

 and, of course, the actual labor it entails to build a pond bubbler.

-to protect your dock and eliminate costly repairs from winter ice
+goal is to protect your dock and eliminate costly repairs from winter

-damage then you should weigh the cost benefits of purchasing a pre-designed
+ice damage then you should weigh the cost benefits of purchasing

-system from a local expert.
-If you are gung-ho about doing it yourself
+a pre-designed system from a local expert.
+If you are gung-ho about

-it is really not rocket science!
-Building a dock bubbler involves
+doing it yourself it is really not rocket science!
+Building a dock

-buying a cheap pump, adding some airline, and then adding a diffuser
+bubbler involves buying a cheap pump, adding some airline, and then

-is one way to avoid buying professional grade diffuser tubing but
+drill is one way to avoid buying professional grade diffuser tubing

-one errant drilling of a hole can result in catastrophic failure of
+but one errant drilling of a hole can result in catastrophic failure

-the system.
-Pumping air through an open ended pipe, creating large
+of the system.
+Pumping air through an open ended pipe, creating

-coarse bubbles, will work to an extent but often the results are hit
+large coarse bubbles, will work to an extent but often the results

 Today's systems have undergone years of testing and while the temptation